alik-git/duckietown-mbrl-lib/README.md

 While trying to use Gym-Duckietown we ran into an issue involving a malfunctioning / deprecated `geometry` module.
 If you run into the same problem, you can just comment out that import.
 So just navigate to the `gym-duckietown/gym_duckietown/simulator.py` file and comment out the `import geometry` line.

 ### Importing Gym-Duckietown into MBRL-Lib

+For the following commands, switch back to your RLDucky environment:

+    conda activate RLDucky

 To use the Duckietown environment seamlessly with MBRL-Lib, we will have to add the `gym-duckietown` repo as a python module to our python installation.
 There are two ways of doing this.

 #### Option 1: Using Path (.pth) Files